-Students in Pre-Clinical semesters are advised to consult the Assistant Dean for Academic Program Delivery about the academic impact of any interruption of their studies prior to the granting of leave.
-Please see Section 2.12.6 Tuition Policy During Approved Absences for implications of approved absences on Financial Aid.
+Students in Pre-Clinical semesters are advised to consult the Assistant Dean of Academic Operations about the academic impact of any interruption of their studies prior to the granting of leave.
+Please see Section 2.11.6 Tuition Policy During Approved Absences for implications of approved absences on Financial Aid.